darekkay/dashboard/docs/blog/current.md

 # 2020-xx-xx (1.2.x)

+## Fullscreen feature

+When viewing a dashboard on a dedicated screen, one usually doesn't want to see the browser UI around it.
+It was the first time I've learned about the [Fullscreen API](https://developer.mozilla.org/en-US/docs/Web/API/Fullscreen_API).
+Previously, I thought there was a JavaScript function to just trigger the F11 native browser fullscreen mode.
+But the API is more powerful than that - it can put any DOM mode in fullscreen.
+It still has some quirks, but [react-full-screen](https://www.npmjs.com/package/react-full-screen) abstracts everything away and JustWorks™.

 ## Request caching

 While the Coingecko API is very generous (100 requests/min with no registration), this project shouldn't abuse it.
 An obvious optimization is caching external requests on the server side.